elm-land/elm-land/projects/graphql/examples/05-union-types/README.md

 }
 ```

-Now that the JSON response includes the `__typename`, Elm Land GraphQL can correctly assign the correct value to the correct `CreateTweetResult` custom type value!
+Now that the JSON response includes the `__typename`, Elm Land GraphQL can reliably assign the response to the correct `CreateTweetResult` custom type value!